 If you are having problems keeping your MyLocoSound battery charged because you always run your loco at slow speeds, the Battery Booster will fix it.
 Instead of charging starting at 11V on the track, it will now start at 5V.

-Back 'n Forth Trolley operations with built-in throttle.
+Back 'n Forth Track Throttle operates with a built-in throttle.

 An automated point to point trolley or train adds action to any layout